widdowquinn/Teaching-2015-03-17-UoD_compgenvis/exercises/mcl_orthologues/ex09a_mcl_orthologues.md

 ![ACT comparison](images/act2.png?raw=True =400x)

-On zooming out, you should be able to see that the two *Pectobacterium* genomes (top and middle, in the image below) are, on the whole, more similar to each other than to the *Erwinia* genome, which is consistent with their taxoomic classification.
+On zooming out, you should be able to see that the two *Pectobacterium* genomes (bottom and middle, in the image below) are, on the whole, more similar to each other than to the *Erwinia* genome, which is consistent with their taxoomic classification.
 There is also a large inversion in the *Pectobacterium* comparison.

 Both comparisons show some evidence of synteny, but the degree of rearrangement is much greater in the *Pectobacterium*:*Erwinia* comparison, than between the two *Pectobacterium* genomes.